Brit Milah and Brit HaChayim

 The birth of a new baby brings joy to the entire congregation.
-Please let us know of your new baby by emailing or calling the office, so we can share your wonderful news.
+Please contact Shelly Gordon about your new baby so we can share your wonderful news with the congregation.

-Brit HaChayim (“covenant of life”) is a recent addition for girl babies.
-It is usually held in the Temple, with both parents conveying the name to the baby.
-Members of the Temple can schedule a baby naming as part of a service, or can arrange with the clergy to do it privately, either in the Temple or at home.
-Non-members must schedule a baby naming through the clergy and, regrettably, it cannot take place during a service.
+Brit HaChayim (“covenant of life”) is usually held in the Temple, with both parents conveying the name to a baby girl.
+Members of the Temple can schedule a baby naming as part of a service or can arrange with the clergy to do it privately, either in the Temple or at home.
+Non-members can schedule a baby naming with our clergy, though this ceremony regrettably cannot take place during a service.

 Brit Milah and Brit HaChayim are more than ritual; more than symbols – they are ceremonies that emphasize our belief that each Jew, from birth, must enter into an individual relationship with God, Torah, and the people of Israel.